-There are now four entities defined under the EU MDR and IVDR as “economic operators”.
-Under the new regulation, these entities will share the duty of ensuring compliance of the medical devices they manufacture, import and distribute for sale in the EU.What is a Med Tech Economic Operator?
+There are four entities defined under the EU MDR and IVDR as “economic operators”.
+Under the regulation, these entities share the duty of ensuring compliance of the medical devices they manufacture, import and distribute for sale in the EU.What is an Economic Operator?

 - ‘‘Manufacturer’ means a natural or legal person who manufactures or fully refurbishes a device or has a device designed, manufactured or fully refurbished, and markets that device under its name or trademark.’

 - ‘’Importer’ means any natural or legal person established within the Union that places a device from a third country on the Union market.’

 - ‘’Distributor’ means any natural or legal person in the supply chain, other than the manufacturer or the importer, that makes a device available on the market, up until the point of putting into service.’

 - ‘‘Authorised representative’ means any natural or legal person established within the Union who has received and accepted a written mandate from a manufacturer, located outside the Union, to act on the manufacturer’s behalf in relation to specified tasks with regard to the latter’s obligations under this Regulation.’

 While the compliance of a medical device has traditionally been the responsibility of its legal manufacturer, the EU MDR and IVDR has changed all this.

 ‘Joint and several liability’ for Economic Operators under the MDR and IVDR